B2B(Business to Business) Search Engine Marketing: Unleashing Your Digital Potential

 Some common B2B search engine marketing goals include the following:

-• They are selling products offline.
-Customers research products online and purchase at your physical location, over the phone, or through your distributors.
+- They sell products offline.
+Customers research products online and purchase them at your physical location, over the phone, or through your distributors.

 Define your B2B search engine marketing audience.